dbmdz/solr-ocrhighlighting/docs/indexing.md

     files.
 This requires less CPU during decoding, since we don't have to take multi-byte sequences into account.
 To signal to the plugin that a given source path is encoded in ASCII, include the `{ascii}` string after the path, e.g. `/mnt/data/ocrdoc.xml{ascii}[31337:41337]`.

+    For even more advice on performance tuning, refer to the [corresponding documentation section](./performance.md).

 The structure of the source pointers depends on how your actual OCR files on disk map to documents in the Solr index.